Where is the best place to stay in Rio for Carnival?

 Climbing up the steep cobbled streets of Lapa in the blaze of the Friday afternoon sun, we found a gathering of tens of thousands of people in the Santa Teresa favela.
 A mainly local crowd filled the streets, overlooking a stunning view of the tightly built up city below.
 Can you guess where the best place to stay in Rio for Carnival is yet?

 Going in a big group is pretty pointless.
 You loose everyone almost immediately as there are thousands of other party goers.
 As a duo, Hannah and I were much more approachable to locals.
-Our pineapple jugs were a huge hit – sparking lots of conversations.
+Everyone loved our pineapple jugs – sparking lots of conversations.
 Albeit in a language we were not yet familiar with.

 We were able to tell them about our homemade caipirinhas, which everyone wanted to taste.
 As it was a very hot day, the ice we had used in our hostel did not last long.
 A local lady took me by the hand suddenly and marched me to a drinks vendor and demanded gelo – ICE!